 A Pricing Tool

-Thinking of the vacation rental business seriously means that you will probably manage various short-term rentals and offer different management packages.
+Thinking of the vacation rental business seriously means that you will manage various short-term rentals and offer different management packages.
 This would require you to do various calculations on income and profit split with your investors.

 An Aim to Provide the Best Guest Experience